-I hold a Diploma of Yoga Therapy and Advanced Yoga Teacher Training Certificate from Pacific Rim College.
-I am a registered member of The International Association of Yoga Therapists and The Yoga Alliance.
-Additional trainings include: Yoga for Trauma and Addictions, Yoga for Cancer, Yin Yoga, Thai Massage and Ayurveda.
-I am a TCTSY-F (Trauma Center Trauma Sensitive Yoga Facilitator) in training (certification Spring 2018).
+I hold a diploma of yoga therapy, and an advanced yoga teacher training certificate from Pacific Rim College.
+I’m a registered member of The International Association of Yoga Therapists and The Yoga Alliance.
+Additional yoga therapy trainings include: Yoga for Trauma and Addictions, Yoga for Cancer, Yin Yoga, Thai Massage and Ayurveda.

-I currently work as a Yoga Therapist and Teacher at The Haven Institute and I have participated in Haven programs since 2010.
+I currently work as a yoga therapist and teacher at The Haven, a personal and professional development centre on Gabriola Island, in BC, and I have participated in Haven programs since 2010.

 My initiation into the fires of yoga occurred during my six years as a residential youth care worker (Urban Native Youth Association) and street outreach worker (Carnegie Community Centre) in Vancouver’s downtown east-side community.
 This was a period of deep self-discovery where I began to comprehend the nature of addiction, my own and others, and to embark on a path of self-healing.
 Yoga has been a powerful tool of self-transformation in my own personal recovery, and I am a passionate student, practitioner and teacher of Yoga for Addiction Recovery.